Last updated: November 17, 2022

 The area where the fenced lookout is located is also home to a couple of picnic benches and tables, making it the perfect spot to sit back, relax and enjoy a good lunch outdoors.

-From the lookout, you can either make your way back via the same walking track, or you can decide to continue the fire trail to Berowra Heights.
+From the lookout, you can either return via the same walking track or continue on the fire trail to Berowra Heights.

 It takes roughly another 15 minutes to reach the suburban streets of Berowra Heights, from where you can easily return to your original starting point in Berowra.